WHAT IS A POMEROY?

-SMWC's teams are known as the "Pomeroys."
-Their name was chosen in memory of alumna and faculty member Sister Mary Joseph Pomeroy.
+SMWC's teams are known as the "Pomeroys".
+Their name was chosen in memory of alumni and faculty member Sister Mary Joseph Pomeroy.
 Sister Mary Joseph Pomeroy was a Sister of Providence who was a great advocate of athletics and physical fitness.
 The name "Pomeroy" is not so much a thing, but a spirit of athletic excellence and sportsmanship.

 Named in memory of Mary Joseph Pomeroy, SP, ’21, a cherished SMWC alumna and employee, Pomeroy Pride ignites Woods students and alums with the ardor to aim for higher standards on every path in life.